astro-mat/polymatBuilds/_builds/HomeCinema.md

 title: "DIY Home Cinema"
 date: 2025-09-24
 image: "/assets/images/DIYHomeCinema/HomeCinema2.jpg"
-description: "A handy organiser for your remote controls"
+description: "A DIY approach to home cinema"
 category: "Inventions"
 ---
 My house has a large combined kitchen and living room with vaulted ceiling. had always wanted to install a projector and screen but could never decide where it would go.